What is Craft Beer?

 An American craft brewer is:

-Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by an alcoholic beverage industry member who is not themselves a craft brewer.
+Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by a beverage alcohol industry member that is not itself a craft brewer.

-Visit the Brewers Association for more information about the craft brewer definition and details on the four distinct craft beer market segments: brewpubs, microbreweries and regional craft breweries.
+Visit the Brewers Association for more information about the craft brewer definition and details on the craft beer market segments: brewpubs, microbreweries and regional craft breweries.